Learn more about our conference, mission and team.

 Jordan is a dedicated wife and mother.
 She is a proud member of Emmaus Christian Church.

-Cassidy Hall, MDiv, MTS, MA, is an author, filmmaker, and podcaster.
-Born and raised in Iowa, she now works at First Congregational United Church of Christ in Indianapolis where she is pursuing ordination through the Indiana-Kentucky Conference in the UCC.
+Rev. Cassidy Hall, MDiv, MTS, MA, is an author, filmmaker, and podcaster.
+Born and raised in Iowa, she now serves as the Digital Minister for the IKC and Heartland Conferences.
 Throughout her time at Christian Theological Seminary, she worked as a Teaching Assistant while studying for her MDiv and MTS degrees (December, 2021).
 During her time at seminary, she also served as the Secretary of the International Thomas Merton Society and continues to serve on the board of Enfleshed.

 Before pursuing her MDiv and MTS in Indianapolis, Cassidy lived in Los Angeles where she worked on the production team of the documentary feature film, In Pursuit of Silence.
 The film’s success on the festival circuit and beyond led to its worldwide theatrical release.
 Her directorial debut short-film, Day of a Stranger, paints an intimate portrait of Thomas Merton’s hermitage years and received the Audience Choice Award from Illuminate Film Festival.